 As a species, we really can be so heavily preoccupied with our own individual admittedly overwhelming little worlds, that we’ll miss the biggest of pictures.

 On this matter I see our collective selves, including the news-media, as essentially the fossil fuel industry’s Useful Idiots.

 Howe Sound is world renowned for its wild natural beauty, recreational opportunities, and the vibrant communities we call home.
 We value intact ecosystems that sustain and support our communities, our livelihoods, and our diverse local economies.

-The proposed Woodfibre LNG project is based on faulty economics, will harm marine and terrestrial ecosystems, and poses an unacceptable health and safety risk for the communities of Howe Sound.
+The proposed Woodfibre LNG project is based on faulty economics, will harm marine and terrestrial ecosystems, worsen climate change, and poses an unacceptable health and safety risk for the communities of Howe Sound.
 This project does not fit our values.

 We call on the Provincial and Federal governments to reject the Woodfibre LNG project and its associated pipelines and tankers.